-CITY OF WOLVERHAMPTON building a healthy future COUNCIL NHS Trust
+CITY OF WOLVERHAMPTON The Royal Wolverhampton NHS Trust

 Management of Hyperglycaemia

 Hyperglycaemia is higher than the CYP's target blood glucose levels.
 Further treatment is required when blood glucose levels are 14mmol/L and above.

 The symptoms of Hyperglycaemia below are those which also precede diagnosis of Type 1 Diabetes: